-The ORR is located in the Tennessee portion of the Valley and Ridge Province, which is part of the southern Appalachian fold and thrust belt.
-As a result of thrust faulting and varying erosion rates, a series of parallel valleys and ridges have formed that trend southwest-northeast.
+The ORR is located in the Tennessee portion of the Valley and Ridge Physiographic Province, which is part of the southern Appalachian foldand-thrust belt.
+As a result of thrust faulting and differential erosion rates, a series of parallel valleys and ridges have formed that trend southwest-northeast.

-Two geologic units on the ORR, designated as the Knox Group and the Maynardville Limestone of the Conasauga Group, both consisting of dolostone and limestone, constitute the Knox Aguifer.
+Two geologic units on the ORR, designated as the Knox Group and the Maynardville Limestone of the Conasauga Group, both consisting of dolostone and limestone, constitute the Knox Aquifer.
 A combination of fractures and solution conduits in this aquifer control flow over substantial areas, and relatively large quantities of water may move relatively long distances.
-Active groundwater flow can occur at substantial depths in the Knox Aquifer [300 to 400 ft (91.5 to 122 m) deep].
-The Knox Aquifer is the primary source of groundwater to many streams (base-flow), and most large springs on the ORR receive discharge from the Knox Aquifer.
-Yields of some wells penetrating larger solution conduits are reported to exceed 1000 gal/min (3784 L/min).
+Active groundwater flow can occur at substantial depths in the Knox Aquifer [91.5 to 122 m (300 to 400 ft) deep].
+The Knox Aquifer is the primary source of groundwater to many streams (base flow), and most large springs on the ORR receive discharge from the Knox Aquifer.
+Yields of some wells penetrating larger solution conduits are reported to exceed 3784 L/min (1000 gal/min).

 The remaining geologic units on the ORR (the Rome Formation, the Conasauga Group below the Maynardville Limestone, and the Chickamauga Group) constitute the ORR Aquitards, which consist mainly of siltstone, shale, sandstone, and thinly bedded limestone of low to very low permeability (Fig. 1.5).
 Nearly all groundwater flow in the aquitards occurs through fractures.
-The typical yield of a well in the aquitards is less than 1 gal/min (3.8 L/min), and the base flows of streams draining areas underlain by the aquitards are poorly sustained because of such low flow rates.
+The typical yield of a well in the aquitards is less than 3.8 L/min (1 gal/min), and the base flows of streams draining areas underlain by the aquitards are poorly sustained because of such low flow rates.